odgaard/SEL-Playground/TestingFernflower/README.md

 ```

 ### Decompilation
 Just use the built-in Fernflower decompiler in the IntelliJ IDEA.
 It should automatically decompile the .class file when you try to the open the file.
+A result of decompiling the Main class is provided as Main_decompiled.